FlooferLand/wplace-art/README.md

 If you'd like to help, click the coordinates inside the README files to be sent to their locations.

 If you use any overlay mods, I've sometimes provided JSON files for [Overlay Pro](https://greasyfork.org/en/scripts/545041-wplace-overlay-pro) inside the README.md of art.
+The reference images will update as well, so its generally just nice.

 Feel free to contact me at Discord on \[AT\] flooferland